Accountants note that you can throw away most supporting tax records after three years. But keep your returns indefinitely.

-Supporting documents you should hold on to for at least three years include your Form W-2s or Form 1099s reporting income; other 1099s reporting capital gains, dividends or interest; Form 1098, if you deducted mortgage interest; canceled checks and receipts for charitable contributions; and records showing expenses for other deductions and credits.
-Also keep records showing eligible expenses for withdrawals from health savings accounts or 529 college-savings plans.
-If you have business expenses, keep records of those costs, such as for equipment purchases, phone bills, business travel and marketing expenses.
+Supporting documents you should hold on to for at least three years include your Form W-2s or Form 1099s reporting income; other 1099s reporting capital gains, dividends, or interest; Form 1098 if you deducted mortgage interest; canceled checks and receipts for charitable contributions; and records showing expenses for other deductions and credits.
+Also, keep records showing eligible expenses for withdrawals from health savings accounts or 529 college-savings plans.
+If you have business expenses, keep records of those costs, such as equipment purchases, phone bills, business travel, and marketing expenses.
 If you claimed a home-office deduction, keep records of your rent or mortgage interest, homeowners or renters insurance, real estate taxes, utilities, and other eligible expenses.
-Keep receipts showing any tax-deductible retirement-savings contributions, such as to a deductible IRA, simplified employee pension or solo 401(k).
+Keep receipts showing any tax-deductible retirement-savings contributions, such as to a deductible IRA, simplified employee pension, or solo 401(k).
 Also keep Form 1095 showing that you had eligible health insurance, or records showing that you met the criteria for an exemption.

 Keep records of your home purchase for at least three years after you sell your home, as well as records of any significant home improvements that add to your home’s value, such as the cost of adding an extension or a new kitchen.
 Up to $250,000 in home-sale profit is excluded from taxes if you’re single (or up to $500,000 if you’re married filing jointly) if you live in the house for at least two of the five years leading up to the sale.
 But you could end up with a tax bill if you don’t live there that long or if your profits are higher.
 In that case, you can add the cost of those capital home improvements to the cost basis of your home when you sell and reduce any capital gains.
 See IRS Publication 523, Selling Your Home, for more information about the expenses that can be added to your basis.